-Despite the fact that I write pretty obsessively about religion here, I don’t have any delusions that I’m doing it in order to serve God or man.
-Mostly I do it so I’m not inflicting myself on everyone around me by prattling on about my latest ideas, theories and spiritual experiences all the time.
-When I sit down to write, it’s not inspiration or following God’s lead or any such high falutin’ motivations at work.
-It probably sounds awful, but the fact that what I’m sharing may be helpful or enlightening to other people is usually just a pleasant by-product of dumping what’s in my head onto the page so I can be rid of it.
+Usually I write because otherwise I continually inflict everyone around me to endless prattling about my latest ideas, theories and spiritual experiences.
+So it’s like a courtesy to my loved ones and people I meet in the grocery store.
+It probably sounds awful, but the fact that what I’m sharing may be helpful or enlightening to other people is often just a pleasant by-product of dumping what’s in my head onto the page so I can be rid of it.

 But every once in a blue moon, I do stop to ask God, “is there something you want me to say?”
 Usually there’s not.
 In my experience, God is far less opinionated about our lives than you’d think from listening to many Christians talk.
 But several times recently I’ve asked God, “is there something you want me to say?”
 And each time, I’ve gotten the same answer: “Tell them that I’m good.”
 Just that – “Tell them that I’m good” over and over.
 Which is fine and true and all, but doesn’t make for much of an essay.
 So finally I asked, “anything else?”
 And there was.
 “The only way out is through.”
 Ahh, now I’m beginning to see.